 Touristy Old-World Charm – Kurashiki Old Quarter

-Having spent more time than we should in Kojima Jeans Street, we hastened to Kurashiki Old Quarter thinking that this place would require a few hours to explore.
+Having spent more time than we should at Kojima Jeans Street, we hastened to Kurashiki Old Quarter thinking that this place would require a few hours to explore.

-It’s a scenic place with an old-world Japanese vibe and would serve as a perfect photo spot for those donned in Kimono (yes, they have Japanese traditional costumes for rent).
-However, it’s just a little too touristy for us.
+It’s a scenic place with an old-world charm and would serve as a perfect photo spot for those donned in Kimono (yes, they have Japanese traditional costumes for rent).
+However, it’s just a little too touristy for our liking.
 Many of the things sold here didn’t feel like they were authentically made in Japan or priced for the locals.

 INFO: This full-day Okayama tour can pick you up from Osaka and bring you to Okayama attractions, which include a visit to Kurashiki Old Quarter, Okayama Fruits Orchard and Sapporo Winery Factory

 Apparently, there’s also a jeans street at Kurashiki Old Quarter.
 Many of the jeans products I checked out were mass-produced and weren’t made in Japan.
 Sorry, I’m only interested in buying products made in that country when I’m in that country. :)

 On the contrary, Kojima Jeans Street offered a more authentic Japan-made jeans experience.